 Professional Association Memberships

-CIGARETTE GIRL (71,000 words) is a mystery/thriller oozing with mid-1990s-Guilianified-NYC, and the gritty truths that lurk beneath the surface of high-end strip clubs.
+CIGARETTE GIRL (71,000 words) is an upmarket novel of suspense with a speculative element, submerged in mid-1990s-Guilianified-NYC, and the gritty truths that lurk beneath the surface of high-end strip clubs.

-CIGARETTE GIRL features an element of magical realism and is told in two alternating timelines.
-It will appeal to fans of the pacing and puzzle-solving aspect of Ruth Ware’s IN A DARK, DARK WOOD, the visceral sexuality of Megan Abbott’s THE TURNOUT, as well as the intoxicating faux-glam of the film, HUSTLERS.
+CIGARETTE GIRL combines the question of fate, much like Chloe Benjamin's The Immortalists, along with the down and grungy of Marie Rutkowski's Real Easy.
+It's told in two alternating timelines and will appeal to fans of the pacing and puzzle-solving aspect of Ruth Ware’s In a Dark, Dark Wood, the visceral sexuality of Megan Abbott’s The Turnout, as well as the intoxicating faux-glam of the film, Hustlers.

 Going Dutch is a comedy about the televised fall and rise of swashbuckling weatherman, Dutch Driesen, whose late-1970s heyday was cut drastically short by betrayal.
 Dutch’s long and riotous road back to weatherman glory will lead him to reconnect with his estranged daughter, Steve, as they journey to tiny Trippingham, WA in search of redemption.